PuruVJ/neodrag/packages/svelte/README.md

 />
 ```

-Ultimately, this gives everyone a choice. non-TypeScript users will prefer the `on:svelte-drag:*` method because it is more idiomatic, and TypeScript users can go with events-as-options way to get better TS experience
+Ultimately, this gives everyone a choice. non-TypeScript users will prefer the `on:neodrag:*` method because it is more idiomatic, and TypeScript users can go with events-as-options way to get better TS experience

 > Note: Do not use same event in two different ways.
-I.E., having `on:svelte-drag:start` and `onDragStart` at once will have both fire at the time when dragging starts.
+I.E., having `on:neodrag:start` and `onDragStart` at once will have both fire at the time when dragging starts.
 Use only one at a time.

 If you're a TypeScript user, read on below 👇